forenablers/forenablers.github.io/src/pages/facebook-hackercup2018/index.md

 - The polynomial can be evaluated to $0$ when $x = 0$ and polynomial's degree is odd.
 - Otherwise it cannot be evaluated to $0$.

-The code in the end will be simply:
+The code in the end will be simple:

 ```python
 def calculatePolynomialInterceptions(degree)